Heartland F.C.: Iwuanyanwu Nationale FC (1985–2006)

-Heartland FC
+Heartland FC (2006–present)

-On 7 February 2006, the Imo State Government re-acquired ownership of the club from chief Emmanuel Iwuanyanwu and renamed it Heartland FC.
+On 7 February 2006, the Imo State Government re-acquired ownership of the club from Chief Emmanuel Iwuanyanwu and renamed it Heartland FC.

 Heartland finished second in the 2008 Premier League by one point to Kano Pillars, earning a Champions League slot in 2009.
 Heartland would go on to make the finals of the 2009 CAF Champions League, losing to away goals to TP Mazembe after tying 2–2 on aggregate.
 Heartland won the first leg at home 2–1 but an own goal in the 73rd minute in the return leg in Lubumbashi meant the Nigerian side finished as runners-up.

 After the club's failure to win the Champions League, they brought in Christian Chukwu as a technical consultant and Fan Ndubuoke as general manager.
 In 2011, the club won the Federation Cup, its first silverware since its last league win in 1993.
 Heartland defeated highly fancied Enyimba 1–0 thanks to a 40th-minute goal by their captain, Chinedu Efugh.
-Randsom Madu, a player on the 1993 cup winning team, was on the technical staff, and could celebrate winning as both a player and a coach.
-Heartland could not replicate their success in the league, finishing mid-table.
+Ramson Madu, a player on the 1993 cup winning team, was a member of the technical staff who won the 2011 cup, meaning he could celebrate winning as both a player and a coach.
+Heartland, however, could not replicate their success in the league, as they finished at mid-table.

 Heartland defended its cup win in 2012 by defeating Lobi Stars 2–1 in the finals held at the Teslim Balogun Stadium in Lagos.

 In 2013, Heartland were eliminated from the Confederations Cup due to a walkover against US Bitam of Gabon.
-Heartland won the first leg 2–1 in Owerri, but were delayed leaving Nigeria due to visa and travel issues, and did not make it to Gabon in time for the match.
+Heartland had won the first leg 2–1 in Owerri, but were delayed leaving Nigeria due to visa and travel issues, and did not make it to Gabon in time for the match.
 Their protest was unsuccessful, and Bitam advanced in the competition.

-The club was relegated for the first time in 2016.
+The club was relegated from the Nigerian top division for the first time in 2016.

+Heartland FC drew an average home attendance of 800 in the 2023–24 Nigeria Premier Football League.

-Relegation To NNL
+First relegation To NNL

-Ending 18th in the 2016 Nigeria Professional Football League ensured the club went on relegation for the first time since its 40-year existence.
-On the final day of the season, Heartland abandoned their game against Plateau United in the 75th minute after a disallowed goal which was to give them a 2–1 lead.
-Heartland was eventually penalized by the League Management for abandoning their game and 3 points and 3 goals was awarded to Plateau United.
+Ending 18th in the 2016 Nigeria Professional Football League ensured Heartland went on relegation for the first time since its 40-year existence.
+On the final day of the season, the team had abandoned their game against Plateau United in the 75th minute, after a goal which was to give them a 2–1 lead, was disallowed.
+Heartland was eventually penalized by the League Management for abandoning the match and 3 points and 3 goals was awarded to Plateau United.
 Heartland were also levied a fine of N3 million.
 The result of this meant that MFM FC would remain in the league at Heartland's expense.

 They only spent a year at the second level, winning the Southern division with a game to spare, ending on 61 points and 18 wins, 7 draws and 7 losses.

-Heartland hired former MFM FC coach Fidelis Ilechukwu as manager in August 2019.
+Later in August 2019, Heartland hired former MFM FC coach Fidelis Ilechukwu as its manager.